nss10/Virus-contact-map-public/README.md

 4. Run Flask Server using <code>python3 -m flask run</code> from the [python](./python) directory

+5. Intialize the npm server from the root directory by using the command <code> npm update </code>

-5. Run NodeJs server using <code> npm start</code> from the root directory
+6. Run NodeJs server using <code> npm start</code> from the root directory